Frederick Douglass Tunnel Program

 Frederick Douglass Tunnel

-The tunnel will feature two new high-capacity tunnel tubes designed for electrified Amtrak and MARC passenger trains, with each tube approximately two miles in length.
+The centerpiece of this Program is a new tunnel that will feature two new high-capacity tunnel tubes designed for electrified Amtrak and MARC passenger trains, with each tube approximately two miles in length.

 West Baltimore MARC Station